 Could the shutoff valve larynx have evolved after the aerodigestive tee shaped tract?
 Certainly it would be useful in such a context.
 To solve the chicken-egg problem, perhaps there were two passageways competing for the narrow neck transit room, say we'll call one opening a "nose" when it's the air passageway, and we'll call it a "mouth" when it goes to the food passageway, and then there needed to be some stiff, cartilaginous, membraneous structure just to keep their tubes apart and allow simultaneous use despite both sharing the tight spaces of a neck.
 Once it became a single organ, with two inputs and two outputs, it could simplify to become a tee valve, adding some evolutionary value at this step also.
 Because it is advantageous for air and food to be able to share a passageway, and then the fact we have both mouth and nose today would be an evolutionary holdover from when the mouth couldn't be used for air.
 Somewhat persuasive, but I don't know any physical archeology that bears on this.
 It would seem to be early, and maybe we're talking about when we were still fish.

-In conclusion, we are evolution's slaves: its leash is tight, and it kills across whole species, unblinking, and controls us fiercely, down to the shapes of our cartilages with a cold and analytical heart.
-Every feature in every species that comes down into posterity as a feature of the species only took hold after innumerable mutations that failed to survivably coexist in the species, after that one proved survivable still had to multiply against valid alternatives, still after being endemic in the species had to show an advantage, and in showing an advantage such that the whole species now has it, something like an entire species worth of childless uncles and early-killed lovers had to be consigned to death, perhaps eaten, but certainly decomposed and recycled without living trace, for the spread of that feature to be ensured and for the carriers of its alternates to no longer exist in the species.
-Every species feature has cost a species-wide genocide of early death, or organismally unfulfilled life without offspring, for that feature to now characterize the species.
-How many thousands and millions of features we see in the amazing natural library of the species of the world is a testament to accumulated death and loss in an unimaginably long and bloody past.
-We ourselves are not even blips in the flow, in the cascading wash of life.
-Let us be humble as befits our station.
+In conclusion, we are evolution's slaves: its leash is tight, and it kills across whole species, unblinking, and controls us fiercely, down to the last distinguishable detail and with a cold and analytical heart.
+Every feature in every species that comes down into posterity as a feature of the species only took hold after innumerable mutations that failed to survivably coexist in the species.
+After that one feature proved survivable, still it had to multiply against valid alternatives; still after being endemic in the species it had to show an advantage.
+In showing an advantage such that the whole species now has it, something like an entire species worth of childless uncles and early-killed lovers had to be consigned to death, perhaps eaten, perhaps horribly, and certainly decomposed and recycled without living trace, such that the spread of that feature may later be ensured and that the carriers of its alternates can no longer exist in the species.
+Every species feature has cost a species-wide genocide of early death, or organismally unfulfilled life without offspring, for that feature to now fully characterize the species.
+And if that is true for any one, How many thousands and millions of features we see across all the species in the amazing natural library of species of the world?
+Each is a testament to accumulated death and loss in an unimaginably long and bloody past.
+We ourselves are not even blips in this flow, in the cascading wash of life.
+Let us be deeply humble, as befits our station.

 Was that as fun for you as it was for me?
 Hoo!